jeff-hykin/code-eol/README.md

 ```
 <!-- <img width="376" src="https://github.com/jeff-hykin/code-eol/blob/master/Screen Shot 2018-05-07 at 11.41.35 PM.png"> -->

-# I only want to see line endings, not spaces!
-Cool!
-You can totally do that.
-First disable the `renderWhitespace` in settings, then call the "Toggle (Show/Hide) Line Endings" command in the command pallet.
-You'll also want to add `"code-eol.toggleWithWhiteSpace": false,` to your settings file encase you later decide to enable `renderWhitespace`.

 # Even after toggling, I don't see any line endings??
-If you've toggled "Toggle Render Whitespace" and "Toggle (Show/Hide) Line Endings" and still nothing shows up, it could be an issue with your theme.
+If you've toggled "Toggle (Show/Hide) Line Endings" and still nothing shows up, it could be an issue with your theme.
 But! you can avoid this problem by manually setting the color.
 Add the following to your settings and then try the "Toggle (Show/Hide) Line Endings" again.
 ```
 "code-eol.style": {
     "color" : "#f55742",